twolfson/nightlife/cities/california_san-francisco.md

 **Notes:**

 - Last call is 1:30AM
-- Places are usually empty until 11:00PM (11:30PM is a good target)
+- Places are usually low occupancy until 11:00PM
 - Weekdays still have a good crowd.
-Friday/Saturday are the most crowded.
+Friday/Saturday are the most crowded
+- Unless dates are specified (usually 2017 and beyond), assume note was added between 2011 and 2014

 **Top picks:**